 - Disposable gloves.
-We like the double-glove method: A pair of tight-fitting latex gloves and then longer gloves.
+We like the double-glove method: A pair of tight-fitting latex gloves and then longer, thicker rubber gloves.

 - Black tank backflush hose.
 Use a dedicated garden-type hose to connect site water to your rig to use in your black tank flush system.

 - Short piece of clear sewer pipe (with fittings on both ends).
 Whether an elbow or straight piece, this will help you monitor what’s coming out and when your tanks are empty.